 While the model fits quite nicely, these companies of course survive through properly figuring out churn, because by that time, funding, patience, or at the very least interest will dry up with poor unit economics.

 That being said, you can’t control your age or your MRR with the flick of a switch.
 You do have significant influence over your ARPU through your pricing though - and it may be time to revisit that pricing to control churn.

 Those companies with low ARPUs see much higher churn than those with larger ARPU.
-If you’re average revenue per user per month is below $100, you’re likely seeing monthly gross dollar churn rates between 3 and 16% with a median between 6 and 9%.
+If your average revenue per user per month is below $100, you’re likely seeing monthly gross dollar churn rates between 3 and 16% with a median between 6 and 9%.
 That’s a lot of churn.
 Yet, ARPUs over $500 see significantly less revenue churn with a range of roughly 2 to 6% and a median closer to 3-4%.

 Of course, this is intuitive, as those higher ARPUs tend to come with more hand holding, annual contracts, and a deeper relationship with your customer - that which is afforded through higher revenues per user.

 Ultimately though, you need to pick your poison when it comes to the company you’re building and the implications those decisions have on churn.
 Less churn is always more success though, and you should be fighting to reduce your churn as much as humanly possible.
 Ship us a question on that front and we’ll study the data to tell you how. :)

 Well, that's all for now.
 If you have a question, ship me an email or video to email@example.com and let's also thank Abhay from Feathr for sparking this research by clicking this link to share on LinkedIn and give him a shoutout.
 We’ll see you next week.